supertone-inc/supertone-python/README.md

 <!-- Start More Example Codes [examples] -->
 ## More Example Codes

-More sample code is available in the included [examples](https://github.com/supertone-inc/supertone-python/tree/main/examples) directory.
+Additional example code can be found in the [examples](https://github.com/supertone-inc/supertone-python/tree/main/examples) directory.

 <!-- End More Example Codes [examples] -->